mofunsky/soundtouch-android/README.md

 ```

 Take a look at the (incomplete) SoundTouchPlayable to see how to use SoundTouch-Android library
-to stream to an AudioTrack.
+to decode an audio file and stream to an AudioTrack.